 What is Conditional Formatting?

 Before we get into the more advanced topics, let’s cover the fundamentals.
 I already discussed conditional formatting in depth.
 The short version is this: It’s a way to quickly highlight important data in Google Sheets.
 This helps you use data to tell a story, and it’s quick.
 Like super quick.
 Conditional formatting also includes simple visual benefits like highlighting alternate rows.
-More exciting is when you use it to format a cell based on its value.
+It’s much more exciting to use it to format based on another cell’s value.

 That’s what I describe here.
 You’ll regularly see cells with conditional formatting based on what’s in the cell itself.
 This guide, however, shows you how to use conditional formatting based on what’s in another cell.